spack/spack/lib/spack/docs/replace_conda_homebrew.rst

 .. code-block:: console

-   $ spack -e myenv add bash python@3 py-numpy py-scipy py-matplotlib
+   $ spack -e myenv add bash@5 python py-numpy py-scipy py-matplotlib

 Each package can be listed on a separate line, or combined into a single line like we did above.
-Notice that we're explicitly asking for Python 3 here.
+Notice that we're explicitly asking for Bash 5 here.
 You can use any spec you would normally use on the command line with other Spack commands.

 Next, we want to manually configure a couple of things: